Share this

 TMS for Small Manufacturers: Move Beyond Your 3PL

 As shipment volume increases, cost decisions become harder to trace, coordination depends on external inputs, and execution drifts from what was planned.
-This is where patterns begin to show:
+These patterns signal the shift:

 Hidden Markups

 Bundled pricing hides how freight costs are constructed.
-Carrier rates, fuel, and accessorials are combined into a single number, removing visibility into cost drivers.
+Carrier rates, fuel, and accessorials combine into a single number, removing visibility into cost drivers.
 Teams see total spend but cannot identify what is driving changes or what levers affect cost.

 No Audit Rights

 Invoice validation requires a direct link between quoted rates, executed shipments, and final charges.
-The invoice reflects the final amount without exposing how carrier charges were applied.
+Through a 3PL, the invoice reflects the final amount without exposing how carrier charges were applied.
 This prevents consistent validation and makes discrepancies harder to isolate.

 Loss of Carrier Relationships